 Today, Mike splits his time between the Midwest and Colorado.
 He is the founder and managing director of Neato, an insights-driven marketing agency that helps brands understand and connect with college students and Gen Z. Prior to founding Neato, Mike was the National Collegiate Marketing Manager for Red Bull North America and led the development and implementation of Red Bull North America's College Marketing Strategy and Programming.

 James G. “Jay” Tuthill has been an AOPA member since 1978 and a member of the Board of Trustees since 2009.
 Jay currently sits on the Compensation, Organization, and HR Committee.

 Jay is Chairman of Tuthill Corporation, a mid-size manufacturer of industrial products for markets worldwide.
-He makes his home in Chicago.
+He makes his home in the Chicago area.

-As a private pilot with multi-engine instrument and single-engine seaplane ratings, Luke has accumulated over 1,000 hours of flight time.
-He currently owns a Beechcraft Baron.
+As a Private Pilot with Multi-Engine instrument and single-engine seaplane ratings, Luke has accumulated over 1,300 hours of flight time.
+He currently owns a Socata TBM 700.

 A resident of White Bear Lake, Minnesota, Luke is senior vice president and director of capital, liquidity and interest rate risk for U.S. Bank, the nation’s fifth largest bank.
 He has more than 18 years’ experience in the banking and financial services industries.